OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/the-difference-between-mentoring-and-coaching.md

 A coach isn’t going to give you all the answers.
 They’re there to help you find solutions yourself, but they’ll still lead the process.
 While it’s up to the individual to apply what they’re learning, it’s the coach’s responsibility to set the agenda for sessions and manage the process (the specifics of how this is done will differ based on their approach).

 But mentees are expected to drive the relationship forward in a mentoring relationship.
 This includes setting meeting agendas, identifying and communicating the areas they’d like to problem solve, and following up on specific goals and development areas.
-This is central to the success of the mentor–mentee dynamic at <a href="https://www.offerzen.com/thrive" style={{textDecoration: "underline"}}>Project Thrive</a>.
+This is central to the success of the mentor–mentee dynamic at Project Thrive.

 ### Advice versus Upskilling